Faster and smarter in the app... Open app

 Dominican Republic

-It's not just about the beaches though, the Dominican Republic has 18 national parks and in recent years has been more committed to sustainability goals and the need to protect it's unique environment for future generations.
+It's not just about the beaches though.
+The Dominican Republic has 18 national parks and in recent years has been more committed to sustainability goals and the need to protect its unique environment for future generations.

-Have a good trip – winter sun
+Have a good winter sun trip

 Iceland